Amenable cones are particularly nice: Amenable convex sets and their basic properties

 \fbox{$(ii)$} Let $\stdAffine$ be an affine space.
-Because the cone of symmetric positive semidefinite matrices $\PSDcone{n}$ is amenable (\cite[Proposition~33]{L19}) an intersection of the format $\stdAffine \cap \PSDcone{n}$ or anything linearly isomorphic to $\stdAffine \cap \PSDcone{n}$ must be amenable by items \eqrefit{prop:am_int:1}, \eqrefit{prop:am_int:3} and \eqrefit{prop:am_int:4} of Proposition~\ref{prop:am_int}.
+Because the cone of symmetric positive semidefinite matrices $\PSDcone{n}$ is amenable (\cite[Proposition~33]{L19}), an intersection of the format $\stdAffine \cap \PSDcone{n}$ or anything linearly isomorphic to $\stdAffine \cap \PSDcone{n}$ must be amenable by items \eqrefit{prop:am_int:1}, \eqrefit{prop:am_int:3} and \eqrefit{prop:am_int:4} of Proposition~\ref{prop:am_int}.

-\fbox{$(iii)$} Chua \cite{CH03} (see also Proposition 1 and section 4 of the paper by Faybusovich \cite{FB02}) showed that homogeneous cones are ``slices'' of the positive semidefinite cone.
+\fbox{$(iii)$} Chua \cite{CH03} (see also Proposition 1 and Section 4 of the paper by Faybusovich \cite{FB02}) showed that homogeneous cones are ``slices'' of the positive semidefinite cone.
 The precise statement is that if $\stdCone$ is a homogeneous cone in $\Re^m$, there exists $n \geq m$ and an injective linear map $M$ such that

 see \cite[Corollary~4.3]{CH03}.
-In particular, we have $M(\stdCone) = \PSDcone{n} \cap M(\Re^m)$, which shows that $\stdCone$ is a spectrahedral set and must be amenable by item $(ii)$. \end{proof} Corollary~\ref{cor:am} solves a few of the questions that were outlined in the conclusion of \cite{L19}, in particular whether homogeneous cones are amenable or not.
+In particular, we have $M(\stdCone) = \PSDcone{n} \cap M(\Re^m)$, which shows that $\stdCone$ is a spectrahedral set and must be amenable by item $(ii)$. \end{proof} \begin{remark} The arguments in Corollary~\ref{cor:am} can be used to show that the feasible region $S$ of a conic linear program where the underlying cone is amenable must also be amenable.
+This follows from item~\eqrefit{prop:am_int:1} of Proposition~\ref{prop:am_int} when $S$ is expressed as the intersection of an affine space and an amenable cone.
+Next, suppose that $S$ is written as $\{y \mid c - \stdMap y \in \stdCone \}$, where $c$ is a vector and $\stdMap$ is an injective linear map of appropriate dimensions.
+With that, we have $ S = \stdMap^{-1}((c-\stdCone)\cap \matRange \stdMap)$ so that $S$ is amenable if $\stdCone$ is amenable, by items~\eqrefit{prop:am_int:1} and ~\eqrefit{prop:am_int:3} of Proposition~\ref{prop:am_int}. \end{remark}

+Corollary~\ref{cor:am} solves a few of the questions that were outlined in the conclusion of \cite{L19}, in particular whether homogeneous cones are amenable or not.
 In addition, although error bounds for the doubly nonnegative cone were shown in \cite{L19}, the amenability of $\doubly{n}$ was left open.

 We note that the amenability of $\doubly{n}$ has the following curious consequences.
 First, it shows that the completely positive cone $\mathcal{CP}^n$ is amenable for $n \leq 4$, since $\mathcal{CP}^n = \doubly{n}$ for $n \leq 4$.
 However, $\mathcal{CP}^n$ is not amenable for $n \geq 5$ because it is not facially exposed, see \cite{Zh18}.
 Nevertheless, the fact that $\mathcal{CP}^4$ is amenable gives an explicit example of a cone that is amenable but whose dual cone is not: the dual of $\mathcal{CP}^4$ is the cone of $4\times 4$ symmetric copositive matrices which is known to not be facially exposed.